 Mr. Herrera has over 20 years of non-profit experience, specifically in the fields of youth and community development.
 Mr. Herrera has filled different roles at several youth and family serving organizations in the greater Hartford region from program assistant to the executive director.
 He brings expertise in program development and management, positive youth development, mentor training and recruitment, fiscal management, staff development, and community outreach.
 His personal philosophy for life is PEACE: Positive Energy Activates Constant Elevation.

 Long Beach, California

 Samana Budhathoki is the Match Supervisor at Power 4 Youth, a one-on-one mentoring program for at-risk middle and high school students in Long Beach, California.
 She is a believer and advocate of human connection, the power of community and solidarity.
 She passionately trusts in the power of mentoring because of all the success stories she has seen firsthand during her time in mentoring and in Power 4 Youth for the last six years.
 Samana is multilingual, fluently speaking Nepalese, Hindi, Japanese, and English.

 Mentoring Program Coordinator, Family Violence Initiative

 Steve currently works at Northern Arizona University on a statewide project as the Mentoring Program Coordinator.
 Steve received a M.Ed. in Counseling/Human Relation from Northern Arizona University; B.A. in Sociology from California State University Northridge; and a Life/Relationship Coaching Certification through Life Impact LLC.
 He is also board chair for an organization called Fathers 4 Scholars.
-His other interests include learning about mentor program development and presenting locally and nationally on various subjects concerning child and family wellbeing.
+His other interests include learning about mentor program development and presenting on various subjects concerning child and family wellbeing.